BraunPhilipp/pywallet/readme.md

 **Note**

-Wallet tracking might fail for too many calls due to rate limiting by BlockChair.
-ZCash Qt supports address book import from a modified csv file.
+Wallet tracking might fail for too many API calls due to rate limiting by BlockChair.
+ZCash Qt supports address book import from a modified CSV file.
 LiteCoin is upgraded to a Bitcoin Core client that supports address imports via RPC calls.
 For DogeCoin I was not able to find any usable RPC call.

 ````
 docker build -t pywallet .